bcburnett/recipewebapp/README.md

 login form

+pantry database

+recipe database based on the mit 1000000 recipe project.

-real-time chat
+real-time chat <todo>

-video stream (limited to one at a time may be removed or improved at a later date)
+video stream (limited to one at a time may be removed or improved at a later date) <todo>

 create posts with pictures